gargm/prd-creator/requirements/create-prd.md

 - Include detailed descriptions of features and functionalities.
 - Provide technical specifications for backend, frontend, and database design.
 - Highlight success metrics to measure user engagement and satisfaction.
-- Keep it jargon free so a junior developer can understand and implement it.
+- Keep it jargon-free so a junior developer can understand and implement it.
 - Remove any ambiguities or assumptions.

 ## Recommended tech stack